 While some of this will be lost due to the shift to a virtual program, we will strive to recreate the Virginia Tech experience through a series of virtual tours and simulations combined with interactive seminars and workshops to replicate the feel of being on a college campus.

 We will also provide virtual opportunities for German Fulbright students to engage with US students to build relationships with peers.
-More specifically, we will virtually connect the German Fulbright students with undergraduate students at Virginia Tech who are part of the Fralin Summer Undergraduate Research Fellowship (SURF), which runs May 24-July 30, 2021.
-SURF students will connect with the German Fulbright students online on a weekly basis for at least an hour, including a large-group meeting followed by smaller break-out groups.
-The meetings will culminate in participation in a final symposium during which the SURF students will present their summer research.
-Beyond this, we plan to have Virginia Tech graduate students each matched with two German Fulbright students throughout the duration of the program.
+More specifically, we will virtually connect the German Fulbright students with undergraduate students engaged this summer in undergraduate research at Virginia Tech, a program which runs May 24-July 30, 2021.
+German Fulbright students will take virtual lab tours with American student hosts, attend the American students’ symposium at which their summer’s research is presented, and be offered opportunities to engage in professional development opportunities with American students.
+During the Summer Institute itself, we plan to have Virginia Tech graduate students matched with German Fulbright students for daily conversations..